freeCompilerCamp/freecompilercamp.github.io/_posts/2020-07-09-rose-ast-modification-part1.markdown

 19    if (block != NULL)
 20      {
 21        SgVariableDeclaration *variableDeclaration =
-22                  buildVariableDeclaration ("newVariable", buildIntType ());
+22                  buildVariableDeclaration ("newVariable", buildIntType (), NULL, block);
 23        prependStatement (variableDeclaration, block);
 24      }
 25  }
 {% endhighlight %}
 </figure>

-Within our traversal, we look for `SgBasicBlocks` that represent code blocks.
+Within our traversal, we look for `SgBasicBlock`s that represent code blocks.
 We then create an AST fragment (a variable declaration) on line 21.
 We use the `buildVariableDeclaration()` builder function from the `SageBuilder` namespace.
 This function takes as parameter the name and type to build a variable declaration node.
+Additionally, many builder functions, especially those for statements, take an optional initializer (`NULL` here since we are not initializing the declaration) and an optional scope parameter that describes the insertion's placement with respect to the scope, allowing declarations to have a local context.
+By default, the stack scope is used.
+An alternative method of specifying the scope is to use scope stack interfaces as we will see in Section B. See the [API reference](http://rosecompiler.org/ROSE_HTML_Reference/classSgScopeStatement.html) for SgScopeStatement for more details.

+Although the scope parameter optional, the recommended practice is to always pass the scope parameter explicitly to reduce mistakes and promote good programming style.
+We follow this practice in these tutorials where useful.
+In this example, we use the `SgBasicBlock` as the explicit scope parameter using the same object obtained from the AST traversal, since we want to insert a declaration at the top of each block and thus have this scope.
+Because we specified block scope, this means that each declaration of `newVariable` have separate scopes, as we expect.

 From there, we insert this fragment into the AST at the top of *each block*.
 We use the `prependStatement()` function from `SageInterface`, which inserts the declaration at the top of a basic block node.
 Details for parent and scope pointers, symbol tables, source file position information and so on are handled transparently by this high-level interface.